 You can search for tasks a few different ways in Backlog.

-Or you can also perform an advanced search from the Issues page of any project where you can narrow down tasks by parameters.
+You can also perform a search from the Issues page of any project where you can narrow down tasks by parameters.

 First, enter the project you would like to search for tasks within.

 Using your left-hand menu, select the Issues page.
 You'll notice that all tasks within that project are listed in descending order from which they were last updated.

 From here, you can narrow down tasks by Category, Milestone, Assignee, or Keyword.

 Using the Advanced Search slider, you can further narrow down tasks by any parameter available in Backlog including Status, Issue Type, Priority, Registered by, and more.